matubiol/DNA-BSAM/README.md

 __11.__ Generate bar plots.

-__12.__ Generate Shannon diversity index.
+__12.__ Generate Shannon diversity outcomes.

 __13.__ Calculate Cmin for SRS normalization.

-__14.__ Claculate taxa richness.
+__14.__ Calculate taxa richness.

 __15.__ Constione with DNA-BSAM-R.R

 __Installation__

-This pipeline should be run in a Qiime2 conda environment.
-Currently tested environments include Qiime2-2021.2.
+This pipeline should be run in a QIIME2 Conda environment.
+Currently tested environments include QIIME2-2021.2.

-Create a directory name Qiime2.
+Create a directory name QIIME2.
 Inside this, create a directory called Scripts.
-Copy the Qiime2.py script into this directory.
+Copy the DNA-BSAM.py script into this directory.

 __Getting started__

-Create a directory for your project in the Qiime2 directory.
+Create a directory for your project in the QIIME2 directory.
 Inside this new directory, create a raw_data directory and place your raw data there.

-Classifiers Classifiers can be trained for Qiime2 using the instructions located here https://https://docs.qiime2.org/2022.2/tutorials/feature-classifier/.
+Classifiers Classifiers can be trained for QIIME2 using the instructions located here https://https://docs.qiime2.org/2022.2/tutorials/feature-classifier/.

 Example usage:
 ```
-python Scripts/Qiime2.py --input 16S_project/raw_data/ --output 16S_project/ --q2_classifier silva-138-99-515-806-nb-classifier.qza --amplicon 16S --cutadapt_times 2 --filter_m_ie exclude --filter_list mitochondria,chloroplast,archaea --classify_threads 20 --classify_conf 0.7
+python DNA-BSAM.py --input 16S_project/raw_data/ --output 16S_project/ --q2_classifier silva-138-99-515-806-nb-classifier.qza --amplicon 16S --cutadapt_times 2 --filter_m_ie exclude --filter_list mitochondria,chloroplast,archaea --classify_threads 20 --classify_conf 0.7
 ```

 Parameters: